Kids and Teens

 - Many of the City's libraries have special staff for these services, called Youth Services Librarians.
 When you contact one of the City's libraries, ask for them for special assistance.

-- The Central Library downtown has a teen center, called Teen Space, located on the second floor.
-Call (619) 238-6675 for more information.
+- The Central Library downtown has a teen center, called the Pauline Foster Teen Center, located on the second floor.
+This beach-themed safe learning envoronment for teens only includes:

 A new, 21st century high school located on the Central Library's 6th and 7th floors, e3 Civic High is set to open its doors on September 3, 2013.
 Visit www.e3civichigh.com for detailed information.